Rishthegreat/Notes/School/Cold War.md

 | Anti-Union sentiment and laws                                                                                                            | Not much anti-union sentiment, though it is prevalent             |
 | -                                                                                                                                        | Much more Large Scale                                             |
 | Not in a war against any country                                                                                                         | Fear of being bombed by the soviets, massive scale investigations |

+- Truman for the most part is against the red scare, but in 1947, he signed the **Loyalty Review Board**
+	-